tonethar/IGME-430-Fall-2024/exercises/11-post-admin-page.md

-# 11 - admin.html
+# 11 - Creating admin.html

 - Here we will create an "admin" page that will allow the user to **C**reate (`POST`) and **R**ead (`GET`) hoots
   - soon we will and **E**dit (`PUT`) and **D**elete (`DELETE`) capabilities

+---

-## I. admin.html - "view all hoots"
+## I. Creating admin.html - "view all hoots"

 - How about an HTML `<form>` for viewing hoots, adding hoots, editing, hoot, deleting hoots etc?
 - Here's the HTML & JS for viewing hoots